BariscanBozkurt/Biologically-Plausible-Correlative-Information-Maximization-for-Blind-Source-Separation/README.md

 # Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation

 This Github repository includes the implementation of the Correlative Information Maximization Based Biologically Plausible Neural Networks for Correlated Source Separation, which is submitted to ICLR 2023.
 All the codes are written in Python 3.
-This paper proposes biologically plausible neural networks for blind source separation (BSS) neural networks for correlated sources exploiting prior domain assumptions via an information maximization criterion.
+This paper proposes biologically plausible neural networks for blind separation of correlated sources exploiting prior domain assumptions via an information maximization criterion.

 ## CorInfoMax Neural Networks